-The Amrita Bhoomi Agroecology School, La Via Campesina and ZBNF have worked to scale up these region-specific agroecology practices across South Asia.
-The movement is growing quickly, with the neighboring state government of Andhra Pradesh reaching over half a million farmers and committing to reach 6 million more.
-In Karnataka too, there is promising public investment opportunity for ZBNF.
+The Amrita Bhoomi Agroecology School, La Via Campesina, and ZBNF have worked to scale up these region-specific agroecology practices across South Asia.
+The movement is growing quickly, with the neighboring state government of Andhra Pradesh reaching over half a million farmers and committing to reaching 6 million more.
+In Karnataka too, there is a promising public investment opportunity for ZBNF.

 So far, Amrita Bhoomi has encouraged more than 100,000 farmers to move away from chemical farming and adopt agroecological practices It also seeks to influence state policymakers to adopt the program in Karnataka.
 Their results so far are proof that agroecology can be scaled with the help of supportive policies and investment.
 This is particularly important with the recent rise of civil unrest as a backlash to corporate-friendly farming laws in India.

 The Fund supports the center’s short-term farmer training camps and its year-long program, which focuses primarily on women and youth.
 Amrita Bhoomi works to revive interest in indigenous livestock and has developed seed banks, as well as several model farms, which are managed by peasant youth interns under the guidance of expert farmers.
 In this way, the center is a hub for the next generation of farmers to learn modern-day practical skills -- from modern consumer marketing to age-old traditional knowledge.